 The center was established to promote translational research, in which the results of basic life science research are applied to clinical research for the purpose of contributing to medical science, medical care and health maintenance.

 The promotion of collaborative research by teams from a wide range of disciplines has produced a variety of world-leading results in interdisciplinary areas covering medical science, life science, general science and engineering.
-The Division of Medical Physics and the Division of Zoonosis Prevention, which achieved their predetermined purposes, were abolished in academic 2015, and the center is now comprised of six divisions.

-(As of July 2016)
+(As of July 2017)

 This cutting-edge research department promotes temporal and spatial molecular/cellular visualization of time-dependent gene and protein expression, neurotransmission-receptor functions and other considerations as well as related application.

 The research department focuses on the development of new comprehensive treatment strategies for the provision of rational medical solutions to issues of joint restoration/reconstruction.